top of page

 And while it’s melting down into a cellular soup, (it actually digests itself) something special inside starts to create a butterfly.

-And whether you call it science, or the force of creation, or the magic of nature, this "special something" carries the genetic blueprints needed to re-arrange all that digested material into a beautiful creature with wings.
+And whether you call it science, or the force of creation, or the magic of nature, this "special something" carries the genetic blueprints needed to re-arrange all that digested material into a beautiful creature that can fly.

 Simply put, an inner intelligence knows what to do.